What is Business Analysis - A Complete Guide

 Edward de Bono is referred to as the father of lateral thinking, and this analysis method is based on his teachings.
 This analysis method focuses on deriving the perspective of a group on various ideas with different attributes.

 This is often used in a brainstorming session to analyze the available ideas and options.
-It uses a specific kind of thinking and with the help of symbolism; it changes the viewpoints to focus on different aspects.
-Here the six hats have different colors and each color is associated with a specific kind of thinking.
+It uses a specific kind of thinking, and with the help of symbolism, it changes viewpoints to focus on different aspects.
+Here, the six hats have different colors, and each color is associated with a specific kind of thinking.
 So on each turn, the group discusses using a specific color of the hat.
-The six different thinking hats are,
+The six different thinking hats are:

 White hat – this promotes pure facts and logical decision-making.